-Music by Kati Agócs has been commissioned and performed by many premier ensembles and organizations, including the Toronto Symphony, Boston Symphony Chamber Players, the Minnesota Orchestra, the Aspen Music Festival, the Fromm Foundation of Harvard University, American Composers Orchestra, the Claremont Trio, Ensemble Reconsil Vienna, Lontano, the Albany Symphony Orchestra, the National Arts Centre Orchestra, Metropolis Ensemble, Da Capo Chamber Players, The Claremont Trio, Hub New Music, Ensemble Contemporain de Montreal, the Sioux City Symphony Orchestra for the Iowa Piano Competition, James Sommerville for the Hamilton Philharmonic Orchestra, Eighth Blackbird, and numerous others.
+Music by Kati Agócs has been commissioned and performed by many premier ensembles and organizations, including the Toronto Symphony, Boston Symphony Chamber Players, the Minnesota Orchestra, Vancouver Symphony Orchestra, Boston Modern Orchestra Project, American Composers Orchestra, New World Symphony, Chicago Composers Orchestra, Ensemble Reconsil Vienna, Lontano, Albany Symphony Orchestra, National Arts Centre Orchestra, Metropolis Ensemble, Da Capo Chamber Players, The Claremont Trio, Hub New Music, Ensemble Contemporain de Montreal, Sioux City Symphony Orchestra for the Iowa Piano Competition, James Sommerville for the Hamilton Philharmonic Orchestra, Eighth Blackbird, and numerous others.
 Awards and honours include the Charles Ives Fellowship and Charles Ives Scholarship from the American Academy of Arts and Letters, an inaugural Brother Thomas Fellowship from The Boston Foundation, fellowships from the Massachusetts Arts Council and New York Foundation for the Arts, the ASCAP Leonard Bernstein Fellowship at the Tanglewood Music Center, a Fulbright Fellowship to the Liszt Academy in Budapest, a Jacob K. Javits Fellowship from the U.S. Department of Education, residencies at the MacDowell Colony, Yaddo, and the Virginia Center, and awards from the Aaron Copland Fund, the Boston Foundation, and the Presser Foundation.
 She has served as Composer-in-Residence with the Bowdoin International Chamber Music Festival, Chelsea Music Festival, Great Lakes Chamber Music Festival, and the National Youth Orchestra of Canada (for their Fiftieth Anniversary season).
 Born in Canada of Hungarian and American parents, Kati Agócs earned doctoral and master's degrees from the Juilliard School, studying with Milton Babbitt.
-She is also an alumna of the Aspen Music School, Sarah Lawrence College, and Lester B. Pearson College of the Pacific (United World Colleges).
-Her works are published by Kati Agócs Music.
+She is also an alumna of the Tanglewood Music Center, The Aspen Music School, Sarah Lawrence College, and Lester B. Pearson College of the Pacific (United World Colleges).
+Her scores are distributed internationally by Theodore Front Musical Literature.

 M.M., D.M.A., The Juilliard School.
 Studies at the Liszt Academy in Budapest, Aspen Music School, Tanglewood, Lester B. Pearson College of the Pacific (United World Colleges), and Sarah Lawrence College.
 Composition with Milton Babbitt.
 Additional studies with George Tsontakis, Zoltán Jeney, Michael Gandolfi, John Harbison, Joan Tower, Christopher Rouse, and James MacMillan.
 Voice with Adele Addison and Adrienne Csengery.